TheUpBeat/Dockerfiles/README.md

 * There are not much libraries required to install the Docker.

+---
+**NOTE**

-Note: As I use Void Linux, the following post will be according to it.
+As I use Void Linux, the following post will be according to it.

+---

 * Install docker